Real-Time PCR

 Advantages of the EURORealTime system

-• Simple quantification of the number of pathogens in the sample material possible for quantitative tests
+• Software-aided determination of the pathogen number in the sample material for quantitative tests

 • Test principle